-Type of Conduct Examples: Neglect of Duty / Inefficiency / Incompetency Failing to follow call-in procedures for a single day of absence without approved leave.
-Taking unauthorized or extended lunch or other breaks.
-Being away from the worksite without permission or leaving work prior to the end of the shift without authorization.
-Loafing, loitering, or failing to perform work in a prompt and efficient manner.
-Reading material during regular work hours that is not job-related or authorized by management.
+a calusive list of caumpies of minor infractions.
+Type of Conduct Examples: Neglect of Duty / Inefficiency / • Failing to follow call-in procedures for a single day of absence without approved leave.
+Incompetency • Taking unauthorized or extended lunch or other breaks. • Being away from the worksite without permission or leaving work prior to the end of the shift without authorization. • Loafing, loitering, or failing to perform work in a prompt and efficient manner. • Reading material during regular work hours that is not job-related or authorized by management.
 Conducting non-work related business while on County time.
-Violation of County Policy and/or Procedure Abuse of County telephones for personal, local calls.
-Using County equipment or property for other than its intended purpose (including, but not limited to, e-mail and Internet).
-Failing to sign time sheets, properly register time or to punch time card.
+Violation of County Abuse of County telephones for personal, local calls.
+Policy and/or Procedure • Using County equipment or property for other than its intended purpose (including, but not limited to, e-mail and Internet). • Failing to sign time sheets, properly register time or to punch time card.
 Smoking on County owned or leased properties.
 Insubordination • Failing to follow supervisor's instructions or Departmental procedures.